dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 ```

-Modify your `/packages/app/src/components/catalog/EntityPage.tsx` file add the cicd screen content and configuration for the default entity page:
+Modify your `/packages/app/src/components/catalog/EntityPage.tsx` file and add the content elements for the cicd tab.
+We also add an configuration flag for to enable it in the default entity page:

 ```typescript {filename="/packages/app/src/components/catalog/EntityPage.tsx", hl_lines=[15,16,17,63,64,65]}
 // Other imports and code lines